Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 <p>

 > Special case: `AZURE_CREDENTIALS`,
-> This secret represents our service connection to Azure, and its value is a compressed JSON object that must match the following format:
+> This secret represent the service connection to Azure, and its value is a compressed JSON object that must match the following format:
 >
 > ```JSON
 > {"clientId": "<client_id>", "clientSecret": "<client_secret>", "subscriptionId": "<subscriptionId>", "tenantId": "<tenant_id>" }